m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 ## Array Attributes
 Any NumPy ndarray has several attributes that describe it, in addition to the elements it contains.

 One of the most useful attributes is `shape`, which is essentially a tuple containing the number of rows and columns in the array.
-Let’s create an array and access its shape:
+Let's create an array and access its shape:

 ```python
 a = np.random.random((5,4))